BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 Is the will determined by the strongest passion, as an animal’s choice is determined?

-To answer Yes is to be an anti-rationalist.
+- To answer Yes is to be an anti-rationalist.

-To answer No is to be a rationalist.
+- To answer No is to be a rationalist.

 External reasons support Rationalism

 # Intellectualism vs Voluntarism

 Is the will determined by the greater good as presented by reason?

-To answer Yes is to be an intellectualist.
+- To answer Yes is to be an intellectualist.

-To answer No is to be a voluntarist.
+- To answer No is to be a voluntarist.

+Voluntarism opposes sentimentalism in asserting a sharp distinction between the passions and the will;

 # Reasons